-The WDMT main functionality can be decomposed into sub functions, the below figure 5 represents the relationship between each function.
+The WDMT main functionality can be decomposed into sub functions, figure 5 below represents the relationship between each function.

 The WDMT will require the Administrator input for the first functionality, the Administrator Creates Website Profile, core information such as hash string of each file, location of each file and Auto Scan Configuration are stored.